Update the trustee of your Family Trust

 Also, updating a trustee of a Family Trust via a Minute does not work.

-In Advance Holdings there is a Minute of a ‘Notice of Removal of Trustee’.
-It is signed by a director of the trustee company.
-But it was merely a minute.
-It was not a deed.
-It is also signed in the director’s personal capacity.
-Not as a director.
+In Advance Holdings Pty Ltd, there is a Minute of a ‘Notice of Removal of Trustee’.
+A director of the trustee company signs it, but it is merely a minute—it is not a deed.
 The Court declared the Minute to remove the Family Trust trustee invalid.

 The failed ‘Deed of Retirement and Appointment of Trustee’ minute refers to a previous minute.

-The court states that the Minute and previous Minute is ineffective in removing the Trustee from the Family Trust.
+The court states that the Minute and previous Minute are ineffective in removing the Trustee from the Family Trust.

 The Appeal: Advanced Holdings Pty Limited atf The Demian Trust v FCT [2021] FCAFC 135.

 - A Family Trust is created via a Deed.
-It should be updated by a Deed.
+A Deed must update it.

 - A change of a trustee in a Family Trust should be updated via a Deed of Variation to Change a Trustee.